jitsi/jicofo/doc/shibboleth.md

 [TODO: add description about making common user group for nginx and shibboleth workers, so that sockets can be set to 0660 mode]

-###Build Nginx from sources with fast-cgi and additional modules
+### Build Nginx from sources with fast-cgi and additional modules

 In order to make Nginx work with Shibboleth SP external modules 'nginx-http-shibboleth' and 'headers-more' are required.
 Unfortunately it's not possible to add them on runtime, so we need to build Nginx from sources.
-By installing it from sources we'll overwrite Debian package installation which came with jitsi-meet, but this way we can take advantage of
-<b>/etc/init.d/nginx</b> script and initial configuration.
+By installing it from sources we'll overwrite Debian package installation which came with jitsi-meet, but this way we can take advantage of **/etc/init.d/nginx** script and initial configuration.

 Download 'nginx-http-shibboleth' external module: